who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/02._Conventions_OpenAPI_DotEnv/02._After/generate_openapi_specification.md

 It's a must that you should adhere to this specification.
 You are free to add more routes, though.

+You don't have to implement the `/weather` or `/api/weather` routes yet.

 **But this task is about creating your own specification based on your own code.**

 Yes, it's a weird assignment because your result should match the provided OpenAPI Specification.
 The purpose of this assignment is to learn how to generate OpenAPI Specification for your server.